ucb-bar/midas-examples/README.md

 Note that the <b>vlsi</b> repository is not available outside Berkeley due to the license contract.

-In addtion, you need to download the isa tests and benchmarks for riscv-mini by the following commands:

-    $ cd riscv-mini
-    $ git submodule update --init --recursive

 You can also enable/disable snapshotting by changing a Chiesl parameter(`EnableSnapshot`).

 ## <a name="step1"></a> STEP 1: Test